Fife Beekeepers’ Association

-Members meet once a month from October to April inclusive, in the Dairsie Memorial Hall at the West end of the village opposite the Primary School, and at various members’ apiaries throughout the summer.
+Members meet once a month from October to April inclusive, in St Davids Centre, St Andrews, and at various members’ apiaries throughout the summer.

 For the last few years, together with Dunfermline Association it has run classes for complete beginners to beekeeping, and these have led to a steady increase in the membership numbers: in 2007 there were 78 members in all, this making it one of Scotland’s larger beekeeping associations.

 Dunfermline & West Fife Beekeepers’ Association